-In a time where shipping convenience expectations are high, Advanced Date Shopping can reduce errors and raise customer service success
+In a time where delivery expectations are high, Advanced Date Shopping can reduce errors and improve the Customer Experience

-Fulfilling promises like delivery times will be key to executing a positive and memorable customer experience and keep them coming back as repeat, loyal buyers.
-Sometimes it’s difficult to predict external factors that can prohibit deliveries from making it to their destinations on time, but more often than not, these factors simply are not accounted for.
+Fulfilling promises like delivery times will be the key to executing a positive and memorable CX to keep customers coming back as repeat, loyal buyers.
+While it may seem difficult to predict external factors that can prohibit deliveries from making it to their destinations on time, more often than not, these factors are simply not accounted for.
 Implementing rate shopping into your shipping process saves both time and money for the customer, and the shipper.
-Utilizing multiple carriers is also smart so you can choose the smartest way to ship.
-We have found that sometimes it’s best to work backwards from your promise and choose a carrier that fits to build in costs, business time in transit, label creation time and trailer pull time, as well as carrier contracted dates to assist you in being able to consistently deliver on your promises.
+Utilizing multiple carriers is also the best way to choose the most cost-effective carrier and service to use.
+The easiest way to fulfill delivery promises is to work backwards from your promised delivery date and choose a carrier and service that fits within your required variables such as costs, business time-in-transit, label creation time and trailer pull time, as well as carrier contracted dates.

 Basic Rate Shopping

 Basic rate shopping is the first, and simplest form.
-This is a behind-the-scenes service that will automatically provide you with your best shipping options while considering total cost and applicable service selection.
+This is an automated behind-the-scenes service that will provide the best shipping options while considering total cost and applicable service selection.

 Total Cost: The amount that we expect the account holder to pay – this includes item and shipping charges.